rsur/docker-dmi-tcat/README.md

 	```

 **CAVEAT:** On first run, there's a chance that MariaDB database has
-not yet been initialized but tcat is already running.
+not yet been initialized but TCAT is already running.
 To overcome this,
-turn off the containers as shown in 8) and turn it on again as in 5).
+turn off the containers as shown in 7) and turn it on again as in 5).

 ## TODO: Securing Installation

+This setup is not for Internet deployment.
+Only use this on your local
+computer or internal network.